dogweather/forkful/content/en/ruby/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?
-Stripping quotes from a string means peeling away those double or single quote marks that wrap around text values.
-Programmers often do this to clean up user input, to ensure consistency in data processing, or to prep data for systems that might get confused by those extra characters.

 ## How to:
 Ruby's got some neat tricks up its sleeve for snipping out those pesky quotation marks.
 You can use `gsub` or `delete` methods to get the job done.
 Here's some code to chew on: